swak/8th-ndn-hackathon.github.io/program.md

 title: Program
 ---

 As this is a remote hackathon, participants can work from their own comfortable place.

-**All the time are in PST (Pacific Standard Time)**

 ## Saturday, Oct 20, 2018